caseychaos1212/OpenSAGE.BlenderPlugin/README.md

 ![Sample](/art/AotR_Umbar_Buildings.jpg)

-**OpenSAGE.BlenderPlugin**: a free, open source blender plugin for the [Westwood](https://de.wikipedia.org/wiki/Westwood_Studios) 3D format used in Command & Conquer™: Generals and other RTS titles from Westwood Studios and EA Pacific.
+**OpenW3D Blender Plugin** (formerly **OpenSAGE.BlenderPlugin**): a free, open source Blender plugin for the [Westwood](https://de.wikipedia.org/wiki/Westwood_Studios) 3D format used in Command & Conquer™: Generals and other RTS titles from Westwood Studios and EA Pacific.
+The project continues to be powered by the original OpenSAGE contributors, and we remain grateful for their groundwork.

 ## Installing and activating